 By enabling connectivity between a charger and the end user, an EV smart charger allows easy monitoring and control of the charging process.
 This shows great potential for reducing the strain on power grids by allowing EV charging to automatically adjust to changes in load on the grid.
-This article explores the regulatory environment around smart charging and discusses the policies that the UK, EU, and the US are pursuing.
+This article explores the regulatory environment around smart charging and discusses the policies that the United Kingdom is pursuing.

 Smart charging, also sometimes called intelligent charging, is an umbrella term that can be quite puzzling.
 So let’s break it down.